Above Ground Storage Tanks (AST), 719-526-9411. The DPW Environmental Division AST Program staff manages

 can provide assistance with parts washers, P2 project suggestions, environmental training and program assistance.

-an active Recycle Program to help with the installation’s goal to achieve Net Zero waste.
+Division maintains an active Recycle Program to help with the installation’s

 Fort Carson maintains a full-service recycle drop-off location at the southeast corner of the Exchange on Sheridan Avenue.
 The Exchange recycle location is open Monday through Sunday from 8 a.m. to 4 p.m.
 The Exchange recycle location is closed holidays and during inclement weather.
 An attendant is available to provide recycling assistance."

 The Exchange site accepts cardboard, mixed paper (white paper, newspaper, magazines, shredded paper, junk mail,

 etc.), aluminum, tin, plastic, glass, non-accountable/expendable metals and ink and laser printer cartridges.